NikhilG50/dev-Portfolio/README.md

   Firist you need to clone this repo and follow The below specified steps.

   Install `requirement.txt` using bellow specified command
-      `pip install requirements.txt`
+      `pip install requirements.txt` after that install postgresql commands to install and configure postgresql in MacOs using HomeBrew `install brew install postgresql`
+      `brew services start postgresql`

       This will install the Django Framework and reqired nessecary libraries.

-  After installing you can directly run `python3 manage.py run server` to intilize this repo.
+  After installing you can directly run `python3 manage.py runserver` to intilize this repo.

 ### Link to web application on heroku: https://portfolio--nikhil.herokuapp.com/